 Sports are not widely practiced at high schools, but many different kinds of sports are offered on a local level.
 Students are encouraged to participate in sports or other clubs in their free time through village clubs or town sports centers.

 Host Family Life

-Students must be between 15-18 years of age.
-Students must have at least 2 years of experience in the German language.
-Students must have an intermediate level by their arrival.
+Students must be between 15-17 years of age.
+Students may not turn 18 while on program.
+Students must have at least two years of experience in the German language and have an intermediate level by their arrival.

 Students must apply for the student visa via mail at their regional Swiss consulate or embassy.
 Students will receive assistance in obtaining their residence permit after arrival in Switzerland.